opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Preferences-for-External-Tools.md

     drop-down list.
 4. Click on **External Tools**.
 The **External Tools** settings display to the right.
-5. Enter the *OpCon/xps Installation Directory* on the local machine in the text box to enable the Enterprise Manager to open the Schedule Import Export utility.
+5. Enter the *OpCon Installation Directory* on the local machine in the text box to enable the Enterprise Manager to open the Schedule Import Export utility.
 Alternatively, click the **Browse** button and select the **directory**.